apache/celix/documents/getting_started/readme.md

-#Apache Celix - Getting Started
+#Apache Celix - Getting Started Guide

 ##Intro
 This page is intended for first time users of Apache Celix.
 It should guide you through building & installing Apache Celix, setting up a new project, creating your first bundle, setting up the project for use with Eclipse project and finally running and debugging your bundle directly from eclipse workspace.